DJMare/LoopThroughArrayObjectsList-ExpressStarterApp/README.md

 # LoopThroughArrayObjectsList-ExpressStarterApp
-A simple express app that loops through an array of a list of objects and creates a table using the express starter app.
+A express app that loops through an array of a list of objects and creates a table using the express starter app.

 COMMAND PROMPT